Skip to content

 Australians have a deep connection with the ocean.
 The potential impact of marine plastic has led to its recognition as a ‘Key Threatening Process’.
 More recently, Australia has developed a "National Plastics Plan” to move towards a circular economy and reduce plastic pollution, with State Governments following suit, announcing their own plans with complementary goals to accelerate progress.

+Citizen science initiatives present an opportunity to engage the local community while contributing much needed data.
 Australia is fortunate to have the Australian Marine Debris Initiative (AMDI) Database which is the largest citizen science database of marine debris in the Southern Hemisphere.
-The initiative, managed by the Tangaroa Blue Foundation (TBF), has the potential to support SDG reporting as it contains data collected:
+The initiative, managed by the Tangaroa Blue Foundation, has the potential to support SDG reporting as it contains data collected:

 1. Nationally,